almatsy159/django-project/README.md

 and finnaly the main page of the website at /doc that can be found in files

 you are there in "my own space"

+the form create a documment you can access from api

 from /doc/ :
 #links in url of doc
   - details
+  - others
+  - second
   - <doc_id>
       ...

+and you can contact me if you wish =)